History of Roman and Byzantine domes: Ninth century

+Venice's architecture was a blend of Byzantine and northern Italian influences, although nothing from the ninth and tenth centuries has survived except the foundations of the first St. Mark's Basilica.
+This building was presumably similar to Justinian's Church of the Holy Apostles based on its layout, but how it was roofed is unknown.

 Timber-roofed basilicas, which had been the standard form until the 6th century, would be displaced by domed churches from the 9th century onward.
 In the Middle Byzantine period (c.
 843 – 1204), domes were normally built to emphasize separate functional spaces, rather than as the modular ceiling units they had been earlier.
 Resting domes on circular or polygonal drums pierced with windows eventually became the standard style, with regional characteristics.

+Single and multi-domed basilicas on Cyprus proposed to date from the ninth or tenth centuries include the Church of Saint Photios of Gialousa (Karpasia), the Church of Saint George of Afentrika (Karpasia), the Monastery of Saint Barnabas (Salamis), the Church of Saint Paraskeva (Geroskipou), and the Church of Saints Hilarion and Barnabas (Peristerona).

 The cross-in-square plan, with a single dome at the crossing or five domes in a quincunx pattern, became widely popular in the Middle Byzantine period.
 Examples include an early 9th century church in Tirilye, now called the Fatih Mosque.
 The Nea Ekklesia of Emperor Basil I was built in Constantinople around 880 as part of a substantial building renovation and construction program during his reign.
 It had five domes, which are known from literary sources, but different arrangements for them have been proposed under at least four different plans.
 One has the domes arranged in a cruciform pattern like those of the contemporaneous Church of St. Andrew at Peristerai or the much older Church of the Holy Apostles in Constantinople.
 Others arrange them in a quincunx pattern, with four minor domes in the corners of a square and a larger fifth in the center, as part of a cross-domed or cross-in-square plan.
 It is often suggested that the five-domed design of St. Panteleimon at Nerezi, from 1164, is based on that of the Nea Ekklesia.

+A 15th-century account of a Russian traveler to Constantinople mentions an abandoned hall from the reign of Leo VI the Wise, presumably domed, "in which the sun, the moon, and the stars succeeded each other as in heaven."